mihaildono/padawan-project/youngling/introduction.md

  - Difference numbers: `5 - 5 - 1`
  - Multiply, divide, ...
  - We can have a combination of all: `3 - 3 * 1 / 1`
- - and many more possible actions...

 ### Strings
-Strings are basicly connected chars, therefor it's just a text.
+Strings are combinations of letters(chars), therefore it's just a text.

 ```
 console.log("I'm a string")
 ```
 `"I'm a string"` is a string

-We can:
- - Concatenate strings: `"baby " + "Yoda"`
+We can also concatenate(join) strings: `"baby " + "Yoda"`:
- - Interpolate strings: ``baby ${Yoda}``
- - and many more possible actions...

 ## Variables
 Variables are containers for storing data values.